-2014-12-04

 Balancing acts for capturing process and ensuring quality in single case research

-Poul Houman Andersen*

-The Faculty of Social Sciences

-Department of Business and Management

-Aalborg University

-Fibigerstræde 11

-9220 Aalborg, Denmark

-poa@business.aau.dk

-Anna Dubois

-Division of Industrial Marketing

-Department of Technology Management and Economics

-Chalmers University of Technology

-41196 Gothenburg, Sweden

-anna.dubois@chalmers.se

-Frida Lind

-Division of Industrial Marketing

-Department of Technology Management and Economics

-Chalmers University of Technology

-41196 Gothenburg, Sweden

-frida.lind@chalmers.se

-*corresponding author

 Abstract

 In this paper we discuss challenges for single case-based researchers in business marketing.
 We contrast variety and process based approaches to case research and identify three balancing acts that we believe are of particular importance in singe case research.
 The balancing acts all relate to the casing process - crafting the case, communicating the case and developing theory from the case.
-Based on these balancing acts we provide suggestions for how casing, as a single case method, can be conveyed to ensure quality to the readers of single case based papers.
+Based on these balancing acts we provide suggestions for how casing, as a single case method, can be conveyed to ensure quality to the readers and reviewers of single case based research.

-Key words: single case research, quality criteria, casing, theory development
+Key words: single case research, process studies, quality criteria, casing, theory development

 1. Introduction